 “As Health Minister, let me be clear the best place for vulnerable woman and unborn children in life threatening circumstances, both physically and mentally, is in a hospital within the NHS where the ability to pay for care has no place.
 Nobody with any semblance of moral fibre would argue otherwise.”

 He continued by saying that the vote today would be “a simple choice between putting the interests of mother and children first by providing the best healthcare free at the point of need within the NHS; or supporting unregulated and unaccountable private clinics, which actively campaign for abortion on demand, making financial gain from human tragedy”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.